Okeanos/dotfiles-windows/README.md

 For KeePassXC the SSH support has to be enabled in the KeePassXC settings along with the option to use OpenSSH instead of Pageant.
 In addition to that individual SSH keys within the KeePass vault have to be enabled and/or loaded manually into the SSH agent.

 ## Git Bash specifics
 With Git Bash the bundled OpenSSH binaries will be used by default and not talk to the now enabled Windows OpenSSH agent.
-So, once the Windows OpenSSH agent is enabled can safely delete the Git bundled OpenSSH binaries as described [here](https://github.com/git-for-windows/git/issues/1556#issuecomment-373146268) to make it use the Windows once instead:
+So, once the Windows OpenSSH agent is enabled, you can safely delete the Git bundled OpenSSH binaries as described [here](https://github.com/git-for-windows/git/issues/1556#issuecomment-373146268) to make it use the Windows ones instead.

+Do not delete `%ProgramFiles%\usr\bin\ssh-copy-id`, though, as there is no Windows supplied alternative.

 ```
 %ProgramFiles%\usr\bin\ssh.exe
 %ProgramFiles%\usr\bin\ssh-add.exe
 %ProgramFiles%\usr\bin\ssh-agent.exe
-%ProgramFiles%\usr\bin\ssh-copy-id
 %ProgramFiles%\usr\bin\sshd.exe
 %ProgramFiles%\usr\bin\ssh-keygen.exe
 %ProgramFiles%\usr\bin\ssh-keyscan.exe